jdidion/xphyle/README.md

 pip install xphyle
 ```

-If you are using python 3.3 or 3.4, this will install one dependency: [backports.typing](https://pypi.python.org/pypi/backports.typing).
+If you are using python < 3.6, this will install one dependency: [backports.typing](https://pypi.python.org/pypi/backports.typing).

 # Building from source